nus-cs2103/website-base/admin/project-w06-mid-v11.md

   This page is used for module admin purposes. ==Please follow the format closely== or else our scripts will not be able to give credit for your work.
   * Replace info of SE-EDU developers with info of your team, including a ==suitable photo== as described <trigger trigger="click" for="modal:mid-v12-photo">here</trigger>.
   * Including the name/photo of the supervisor/lecturer is optional.
-  * The photo of a team member should be `doc/images/githbub_username_in_lower_case.png` %%e.g. `docs/images/damithc.png`%%.
+  * The photo of a team member should be `doc/images/githbub_username_in_lower_case.png` %%e.g. `docs/images/damithc.png`%%. ==If you photo is in jpg format, name the file as `.png` anyway==.
+  * Indicate the different roles played and responsibilities held by each team member.
+You can reassign these <trigger trigger="click" for="modal:midv11-rolesAndResponsibilities">roles and responsibilities %%(as explained in Admin {{ icon_embedding }} Project Scope)%%</trigger> later in the project, if necessary.

 <modal large title="Admin {{ icon_embedding }} Choosing a profile photo" id="modal:mid-v12-photo">
   <include src="project-deliverables.md#profile-photo"/>
 </modal>

-  * Indicate the different roles played and responsibilities held by each team member.
-You can reassign these <trigger trigger="click" for="modal:midv11-rolesAndResponsibilities">roles and responsibilities %%(as explained in Admin {{ icon_embedding }} Project Scope)%%</trigger> later in the project, if necessary.

 <modal large title="Admin {{ icon_embedding }} Project Scope (extract): roles and responsibilities" id="modal:midv11-rolesAndResponsibilities">
   <include src="project-scope.md#roles"/>